2003 Chicago Cubs

 History, Comments, Contributions

 The 2003 Chicago Cubs were led by a veteran lineup and young All-Star pitching.
 Slugging outfielders Sammy Sosa and Moises Alou anchored the offense, combining for 62 home runs and 194 RBIs.
 While All-Stars Mark Prior (2nd in strikeouts, 3rd in ERA, and T-2nd in wins) and Kerry Wood (1st in strikeouts, 4 complete games, and 2 shutouts) led a pitching staff with the third best ERA in the National League.
-Dubbed a "strikeout staff" like teams from previous years, the Cubs pitching staff was the best in the major leagues.
+Dubbed a "strikeout staff" like teams from previous years, the Cubs pitching staff was one of the best in the history of the sport.
 The Cubs battled for a division lead at the end of April.
 They remained in first place until early June and trailed by 1 game at the end of the month.
 But in July, the Cubs started to fade, falling to 3rd place and 5 1/2 back by July 23rd.
 But it was on that date that the club traded for centerfielder and leadoff man Kenny Lofton and third baseman Aramis Ramirez.
 The new additions helped to jump start the struggling Cubs' offense, reducing the division deficit to 2 1/2 games by the end of August.
 But in September the Cubs went on a tear, winning 19 of 27 games and clinching their first division title in 19 years.
 But it was postseason miseries that would define the season.